apache/spark/docs/ml-features.md

 categorical features.
 The number of bins is set by the `numBuckets` parameter.
 It is possible that the number of buckets used will be smaller than this value, for example, if there are too few distinct values of the input to create enough distinct quantiles.

-NaN values: Note also that QuantileDiscretizer will raise an error when it finds NaN values in the dataset, but the user can also choose to either keep or remove NaN values within the dataset by setting `handleInvalid`.
-If the user chooses to keep NaN values, they will be handled specially and placed into their own bucket, for example, if 4 buckets are used, then non-NaN data will be put into buckets[0-3], but NaNs will be counted in a special bucket[4].

 Algorithm: The bin ranges are chosen using an approximate algorithm (see the documentation for [approxQuantile](api/scala/index.html#org.apache.spark.sql.DataFrameStatFunctions) for a